 QUIC has built-in mitigation against amplification attacks by requiring that the initial packet must be at least 1200 bytes and by restriction in the protocol that says that a server must not send more than three times the size of the request in response without receiving a packet from the client in response.

-This seems to be the truth, at least today in 2018.
+This seems to be the truth, at least initially.
 We can of course not tell how this will develop and how much of this is simply the result of UDP transfer performance not having been in developers' focus for many years.

 For most clients, this "slowness" is probably never even noticeable.